Vegetarian Shepherd’s Pie

 Lentil gives body to the filling.
 I like to use brown/green lentils.
 Cook lentils just until tender and add to the filling.
 Along with texture, the protein content of lentil compensates for the beef.

 Start with Sauteeing Onion, garlic, celery, carrot, bay leaf, and fresh herbs.
 When aromatic add Mushroom.
-Saute Mushroom until it softens.
+Saute mushrooms until it softens.
 Then goes the lentils, tomato paste, and flour.
 If you are not a fan of lentils, then increase the amount of mushroom, carrot, and peas to compensate.

 Red wine adds a depth of flavor to the dish.
 Use any kind of wine you have in hand.